 A sponsorship is a mutually beneficial exchange whereby the sponsor receives value in return for financial support or goods or services-in-kind provided to the organization.
 The relationship requires a formal written agreement or confirmation setting out the terms of the sponsorship, including any recognition to be provided to the sponsor, and must be signed by an authorized member of the sponsor and by Identity Theft Resource Center’s chief executive or designee.

 Tax receipts are not issued to sponsors.
-Sponsorships are usually considered business expenses and not charitable donations.
+Sponsorships are usually considered business expenses.
 They are typically funded from corporate marketing budgets.
 Sponsorships must comply with the organization’s policy on conflict of interest.
 The organization reserves the right to refuse or decline any offer of sponsorship at its absolute discretion, or to negotiate with the sponsor concerning any aspect of a proposed sponsorship.

 Sponsorships do not imply endorsement of products or services by the organization.
 A sponsorship does not automatically imply any exclusive arrangement with the organization.
 Identity Theft Resource Center’s chief executive, in concert with ITRC Management Team, is responsible for determining whether a sponsorship will be solicited and/or accepted based on an assessment of the best interests of the organization and the wishes of its members.
 Identity Theft Resource Center’s chief executive may refuse any sponsorship deemed at variance with the organization’s mission, goals, policies, and best interests.